sylhare/SpaceStack/backend/README.md

 - POST `/v1/baby/request`: To send a request to have a Baby.
 - PUT `/v1/baby/request/{id}`: To approve or deny a request to have a baby via its id.
 - GET `/v1/baby/request`: To get the list of pending requests.
-- GET `/v1/baby/request/audit`: To get the list of processed requests.
+- GET `/v1/baby/request/audit`: To get the list of approved requests from newest to oldest.

 You can start the app and check the swagger at [localhost:8103/swagger-ui.html](http://localhost:8103/swagger-ui.html#/colony-controller)